jordanisaacs/snowytrees.dev/site/content/blog-staging/bounding-write-write-conflict-retries.md

 and cause write-write conflicts.

 The second type is where the write set is always changing.
-This would be a query with a complex predicate, e.g. `update where (subselect from another table) = 1`.
+This would be a query with a complex predicate, e.g. `update t where (subselect from t2) = t.key`.
 Even though we are locking down the write set, the other table can continue to receive writes which change the statement's write set when re-evaluated with a new read timestamp.

-To solve this, we need to introduce a predicate write-lock.
-The predicate write-lock will prevent writes to all existing and possible rows that match the predicate.
-This will freeze the write set and ensure on statement retry the write set is unchanged.
-Then with the frozen write set we now are back to the bounds given in the earlier section with the normal write-locks.
+To solve this, we need to use a predicate shared-lock.
+The predicate shared-lock prevents writes to all existing and possible rows (phantoms) that match the predicate.
+This ensures when the statement is retried with a new read timestamp the write set is unchanged.
+With the frozen write set, the bounds given in the previous section are applicable again.

-As the predicate write-lock needs to lock existing and possible future rows it is a gap-lock.
-In the first example it could be be a predicate lock on `X > 0`.
-It would prevent writes to X=N and thus stop the unbounded growth of the write set.
-In the second example it could be achieved with a table lock on the other table.
-With no writes allowed to the table, `(subselect from another table) = 1` would not change meaning the write set of the query doesn't change.
+In the first example, `update t where t.value > 0`, a predicate shared-lock on `value > 0` would work.
+It would prevent new writes to `K=N,V>0`, bounding the write set to `0..N`.
+In the second example, `update t where (subselect from t2) = t.key`, a predicate shared-lock on the range selected from t2 would work.
+At the cost of concurrency (in favor of implementation simplicity) a table lock on `t2` also suffices.
+They key point is as long as the write set is frozen, there is a retry bound.

+Also note that you can combine the two types of unbounded write sets.
+If the second example used `t.value`: `update t where (subselect from t2) = t.value`, then `t.value` is also part of the predicate and would need to be locked. `t.key` is bounded but `t.value` is not, similar to the first example.
+So the sub-select would need to be locked first, then the range of `t.value` that matches sub-select would be locked second.
+At this point, from an implementation perspective, falling back to table locks for `t2` and `t` looks enticing.
+The predicates get complex fast.

 # A Note about Deadlocks